nzzdev/Storytelling-Styleguide/pages/style/guidelines.md

 #### Do

 - Cut the y-axis to show subtle, yet significant changes, that wouldn't be visible when the y-axis is extended to zero.

-In this case:
-- Cut sensibly: Leave space above the highest data point and below the lowest data point.
+- When cutting an axis, cut sensibly: Leave space above the highest data point and below the lowest data point.

 ```image
 plain: true